 (My Traditional Herefords in a herbal ley)

-All the produce is organically raised, antibiotic-free and certified Pasture for Life by the Pasture-Fed Livestock Association.
+All the produce is organically raised (we are currently in the process of obtaining certification), antibiotic-free and certified Pasture for Life by the Pasture-Fed Livestock Association.
 This means the animals are fed on a wholly pastoral diet of grasses, forbs, herbs, wildflowers and browsing hedgerows, a diet free from grains, soya or manufactured feeds.
 This natural diet is not only healthier for the animals and the planet, but gives the produce an exceptional depth of flavour and a significantly better nutritional profile: higher in heart-healthy fats, vitamins and minerals.

 We have our own on-farm butchery and creamery facilities, to ensure the highest quality processing.
 Customers collect their produce direct from the farm shop in an almost closed-loop system.